terry-zhong/jslet/readme.txt

 3. Jslet can run in all of major browser, like IE7+, Chrome, Firefox, Sarari, Opera;
 4. Jslet supports UI theme changing and localization, especially, it support "right-to-left", like Arab

-For more detail features, please run demo examples or visit http://www.jslet.com/en/demo.html;
+For more detail features, please run demo examples or visit http://jslet.github.io/jslet/;

-For license information, please visit http://www.jslet.com/en/license.html
+License: MIT

 What is in this package?